Best Natural Supplements for Anxiety

 Unlike prescription meds for anxiety, anxiety supplements tend to be free of side effects.
 In addition, many also help with depression, and hold other benefits for your body and mind.

-Even so, you should consult with your own personal medical professionals to check that supplements don't have negative interactions with medications that you take or are counter-indicated for your particular physical conditions.
+Even so, you should consult with your own personal medical professionals to check that supplements (especially herbs) don't have negative interactions with medications that you take or are counter-indicated for your particular physical conditions.
 Pregnant and nursing mothers should be cautious about taking natural remedies--especially herbal supplements.

 While anxiety natural remedies don't get the same research attention as anti-anxiety and anti-depression medications, there has been quite a lot of research into how effective various supplements are at reducing anxiety.
 I dove into the research for my book Feed Your Calm: Anti-Anxiety Anti-Stress Diet and Supplement Tips for Stress Resilience.
 I won't expound on the research in this article, but if you're interested in the anxiety help hows and whys of particular supplements the book provides lots more information.
 In this post, I'm just focusing on a top supplements for anxiety list.